About Jordan Ryan

-Jordan J. Ryan is Assistant Professor of New Testament at Wheaton College.
-He is also on staff with the Tel Shimron excavations, where he leads research on the Roman period.
-Dr. Ryan’s publications have often focused on ancient synagogues and on ancient churches, and he is the author of The Role of the Synagogue in the Aims of Jesus (2017) and From the Passion to the Church of the Holy Sepulchre: Memories of Jesus in Place, Pilgrimage, and Early Holy Sites over the First Three Centuries (2021).
+Jordan J. Ryan is Associate Professor of New Testament at Wheaton College, Illinois, and heads the Roman-period research unit for the Tel Shimron Excavations in Israel, where he works on the excavation of an early Jewish village.
+He is the author of The Role of the Synagogue in the Aims of Jesus (Fortress, 2017) and From the Passion to the Church of the Holy Sepulchre (T&T Clark, 2021).

 BAS Scholars Series, December 6, 2023